Home My Page Organisations Suffolk Fire and Rescue Service

 Who can apply?

-• You must be 18 or older, and live or work within 5 minutes (or possibly up to 10 minutes) of a fire station.
+• You must be 18 or older, and live or work within 5-8 minutes of a fire station.

 • You'll need enthusiasm, willingness to work in a team environment and a desire to support your local community.